 The Landlord-Tenant Act in Ontario

-The Ontario Landlord-Tenant Act highlights the landlord’s and tenant’s rights and responsibilities once they enter the lease agreement.
-This is governed by the Landlord and Tenant Board to ensure that the rights and responsibilities of both the landlord and tenant are balanced and oversee the dispute resolution, regulate rent, and enforce proper notice periods for various actions.
-The Act also includes provisions to ensure that any rent increases comply with the regulations and that tenants are given adequate notice of changes.
+The Ontario Landlord-Tenant Act highlights the owners’s and renter’s rights and responsibilities once they enter the residential tenancy agreement.
+This is governed by the Landlord and Tenant Board to ensure that the rights and responsibilities of both the owner and renter are balanced and oversee the dispute resolution, regulate rent, and enforce proper notice periods for various actions.
+The Act also includes provisions to ensure that any rent price increases comply with the regulations and that tenants are given adequate notice of changes.

 Three people standing in front of a house, two of them are shaking hands